-When working with R data.frame, most of the R syntax takes $ to refer to the column name along with data frame object (df$id) and uses [] notation, this syntax is not easy to read, and sometimes R code becomes confusing.
+When working with R data.frame, most of the R syntax takes $ to refer to the column name along with the data frame object (df$id) and uses [] notation, this syntax is not easy to read, and sometimes R code becomes confusing.
 Whereas R dplyr uses proper English verbs that are easily understandable by any programmer or analyst.

 1. What is dplyr Package?